Sowing Season: Composition

 The original lyrics for "Yeah (Sowing Season)" have been described by Lacey as being about "losing it all and figuring out how to get it all back".
 Elaborating on the track, Lacey revealed the track was written about members of his family going off to fight in World War II, specifically his Great Uncle, Leo Lacey.
 Jesse Lacey revealed that his Great Uncle Leo was an American soldier on a transport ship that was heading for Japan during the Pacific War.
 After the Atomic bombings of Hiroshima and Nagasaki, the transport he was on returned to America, which led Jesse Lacey to consider the duality of both something great happening in his Great Uncle not being deployed whilst "something completely awful [was] happening".

 The album version of the song adapts parts from the Rudyard Kipling poem, "If—", which Lacey's father had hanging on the wall of his house.
+The final version culminates in a bridge where Lacey screams, "I am not your friend!
+I’m not your lover!
+I’m not your family!"
+Speaking about the meaning of the song, Lacey said: "The parts of me that go into a record, or who I am in Brand New, is actually not a very good representation of who I am as a person.
+If I ever read an interview with me, or saw myself at a show, and then just had no other contact with myself, I know that there’s no way to tell exactly who I am or what’s in my head for the most part.
+I’d much rather our music be about the person who's listening to it, rather than the person that's writing it.
+I'd like to be removed from even the smallest pedestal that people put me on."